 Christmas Cranberry Cobbler is a great dessert on Christmas Eve that tastes even better leftover on Christmas morning.
-The extra sugared cranberries on top give this cobbler a sweet and tart flavor, plus the crystalized sugar that forms after baking gives it just the right amount of texture.
+The sugared cranberries on top give this cobbler a sweet and tart flavor, plus the crystalized sugar that forms after baking gives it just the right amount of texture.

+Who called for crumbly, golden, cranberry goodness?
 Oh yea, I guess that was me…

 It’s the lazy girl’s guide to happiness, in dessert form really.
 This Christmas cranberry cobbler is a direct result of an incredible lazy streak when it comes to cooking for anything outside of the wedding I’m catering tomorrow.

 I may seem like I’m cool on the surface, but if you could get inside my head, it’s a total mess.

 This cobbler for breakfast, mimosas, pjs, presents, card games and endless puppy snuggles (or as many as she’ll allow me…).

 Oh and screaming “SANTA!” at the top of my lungs as I open the gifts from Santa that’ll inevitably show up under the Christmas tree.
 Did I mention he and I are besties?